Thornton Heath Artworks

 To ensure that the different artworks work together as a whole, YOU&ME worked closely with the artists on the overall 'vision' and set briefs for their designs based on a series of themes derived from extensive community engagement and research into historical archives of the area.
 The final mural artworks are cohesive, yet diverse, using a variety of media including digitally printed tiles, linoprint panels, photography and oversized in situ hand painting.

 Ben Connors was interested in the idea of creating an alternative map of Thornton Heath and its stories, based on sound, character, people, words, vibe, pattern, and drawing on the idea of Thornton Heath as a ‘living organism’.
 His mural 'Potential, Together' represents some of the young people’s perspectives on their area.
+Ben worked closely with local Youth Group Fico’s World, a youth led initiative birthed in 2013 out of the death of Fico Dougan to produce an artwork which represented TH.
+The incredible music scene (responsible for several MOBO awards inc Stormzy who grew up here) and the local arts community was not at all represented or apparent within the High Street.
+The four artist commissions now proudly display some of this richness.

 'A Thornton Heath Nature Trail' created by Mat Pringle is inspired by the flora and fauna of Thornton Heath; from the Albino squirrels of Grangewood Park to Kayla the eagle.
 Following a printmaking workshop with the local community, the artist developed a series of linocut prints which were enlarged and painted onto the final panels for the mural.
 The painted leaves of the mural act as a simplified map of Thornton Heath and the locations of the plants and animals.